How to Smooth Criss-Cross Lines Under Eyes (That Grid of Wrinkles!)

 Do you have tiny under-eye wrinkles that form a faint mesh or crosshatch pattern when you smile or squint?
 Me too.

 Unlike crepey skin, which looks more loose and papery, criss-cross lines tend to look like a delicate grid of tiny intersecting wrinkles.
-They can also make concealer and eyeliner settle into the area and draw even more attention to the texture.
+They can spread from the lower lid toward the upper cheeks and make concealer or eyeliner settle into the area.

 On this page, I’ll explain what causes these criss-cross wrinkles under the eyes, why they become more noticeable over time, and what has helped me soften them naturally.